Bowser speaks after DC confirms first coronavirus case

 WASHINGTON — D.C.
-Mayor Muriel Bowser spoke Saturday evening to what health officials are saying is the first positive coronavirus (COVID-19) case in the District.
+Mayor Muriel Bowser announced Saturday evening that DC has confirmed its first significant "presumptive positive" coronavirus (COVID-19) cases in the District.

-According to Bowser in the news conference, the resident with the virus is in his late 50s and started experiencing symptoms back in late February.
-He is being monitored and treated at a local hospital, which was not named.
+According to Bowser, one resident with the virus is a DC resident in his late 50s and started experiencing symptoms back in late February.
+She said he reported to a DC hospital on March 5, where he is currently being monitored and treated.

+Bowser also said that an additional person with COVID-19 in Maryland had recently visited family in the District and spent one night in DC.
+Officials said that he traveled from Nigeria to D.C., before going to Maryland, where symptoms presented and he reported to a hospital there.

+DC Health officials said the CDC will classify this case as a DC case, since he spent a night in DC.

+They will be working to trace who these people had contact with during their time in the District.
 D.C.
-Health officials will be working to trace who the man had contact with during the time he started getting symptoms so that those who may have come in contact with him can also be monitored.
-D.C.
-Health is also following protocol put out by the Centers for Disease Control and Prevention.
+Health is also following protocol put out by the Centers for Disease Control and Prevention for the coronavirus.

+“We look at where they’ve traveled, where they have visited, who they may have been exposed to, the ages of the people who they may have been exposed to," said Dr. Anjali Talwalkar, the Deputy Director for the DC Dpt. of Health.

+Dr. Talwalkar said they're in the early stages of investigation, so she cannot releases any locations the man may have visited or his condition.
+She said he has been hospitalized because of his age and preexisting conditions.

 "We recognize this situation is fluid. every day we will monitor the situation.
 We put safety of residents first.
 We are following the science about how we will proceed," said Bowser.

-At the news conference, Bowser also spoke about the two attendees of the 2020 AIPAC Policy Conference hosted in D.C. who tested positive.
+At the news conference, Bowser also spoke about the two attendees of the 2020 AIPAC Policy Conference hosted in D.C. who tested positive in New York City.

 Bowser also stated she will not be declaring a state of emergency for the District.
 And that, "she has all the power needed to respond effectively."